-The "state-dependent" and "state-dependent (both LEDs)" LED illumination modes are not available for this function (only the "regular" and "dedicated object" LED illumination are available).
+Under a "state-dependent" LED illumination, the LED of the corresponding button will remain on/off according to the current state of the fan.
+On the other hand, under a "state-dependent (both LEDs)" LED illumination, both of them will remain on or off while the fan level is greater than 0 or not, respectively.
+The "regular" and "dedicated object" LED illumination modes are also available.
 See ANNEX I: LED Illumination Modes for details.

-When a button pair has been configured to work as a joint control, a specific tab ("Pair X") becomes available under "Buttons" in the tree on the left.
+Once two buttons have been assigned to a particular pair, a specific tab ("Pair X") becomes available under "Buttons" in the tab tree.